 Resident Evil Requiem Combat Guide: Breaking Bones and Boss Fights

-I absolutely hate wasting bullets.
-In survival horror games an empty magazine is a guaranteed death sentence.
 Capcom built a combat system here that severely punishes you for panic firing into the dark.
-If you walk into this game expecting a standard shooter experience you will be completely defenseless when a real threat finally breaks down the door.

-Combat in this game shifts drastically depending on whether you are controlling Grace or Leon.
+If you walk into this game expecting a standard shooter experience you will be completely defenseless when a real threat finally corners you.
+Combat shifts drastically depending on whether you are controlling Grace or Leon.
 Grace is fragile and relies on desperate survival tactics while Leon operates like a heavily armed tactical unit.

 The core rules remain the same across both campaigns.
 You need to be methodical.
 You need to understand how the enemy AI reacts to damage, you need to manage your economy to buy the right gun attachments, and you need to know exactly how to handle the massive boss encounters waiting for you in the back half of the game.
+If you are still struggling with basic navigation before you even pull a trigger, take a step back and read my Resident Evil Requiem beginners guide.

-The Anatomy of a Gunfight
+The Anatomy of a Gunfight and Ammo Conservation

 Aiming for the chest is a rookie mistake.
 The infected absorb body shots like sponges and you simply do not have the inventory space to carry enough ammunition to put them down that way.